September 9

 Whether you should file for a contested or uncontested dissolution of marriage largely depends on the circumstances of your case.
 Both have pros and cons.
 For example, filing for an uncontested divorce is typically significantly cheaper and can be a better option if you agree with your spouse on how to resolve the divorce.
 Alternatively, filing for a contested divorce can give you more protection from the court itself (which is key in divorces where domestic violence or similar factors play a role in the case).

 The best way to achieve a positive outcome in your divorce is by utilizing the aid of an experienced divorce attorney.
-At the Law Offices of Jason K.S.
-Porter, P.A., we'll help you protect your rights and pursue an optimal outcome in your divorce case.
+At Problems?
+Pick Porter!™, we’ll help you protect your rights and pursue an optimal outcome in your divorce case.